fabsig/GPBoost/docs/Main_parameters.rst

 -  ``delta_rel_conv`` : double, optional (default = 1e-6)

-   -  Convergence criterion: stop optimization if relative change in parameters is below this value
+   -  Convergence tolerance.
+The algorithm stops if the relative change in eiher the log-likelihood or the parameters is below this value.
+For "bfgs", the L2 norm of the gradient is used instead of the relative change in the log-likelihood

+-  ``convergence_criterion`` : string, optional (default = "relative_change_in_log_likelihood")

+   -  The convergence criterion used for terminating the optimization algorithm.
+Options: "relative_change_in_log_likelihood" or "relative_change_in_parameters"

 -  ``init_cov_pars`` : numeric vector / array of doubles, optional (default = Null)